zach-chairez/Python-Learning-Experiences/mutable_vs_immutable.md

 deep_copy[0][0] = 99
 print(original)  # Output: [[1, 2, 3], [4, 5, 6]]
 ```

-## When to Use Mutable vs. Immutable Objects?
-- **Use mutable objects** when you need to modify data in place (e.g., appending to lists, updating dictionaries).
-- **Use immutable objects** when you need to ensure data integrity (e.g., using tuples as dictionary keys, string manipulation, multi-threaded programming).

 ## Conclusion
 Understanding mutability in Python helps avoid unintended side effects, improves memory efficiency, and makes debugging easier.
 Mastering this concept is valuable for both performance optimization and code reliability.